amueller69/Law-School-Notes/Spring-2019/CrimLaw/08-Exculpation.md

   * If it turns out that force wasn't truly necessary and reasonable belief was false, then it is more precise to say that the actor is excused; the action was not right, but the mistake was reasonable.
 Regardless of the label (usually labeled as a justification), one who satisfies the self-defense requirement is entitled to acquittal

 * **MPC 3.04**
-  * (1) Force justifiable if D subjectively believes it is “immediately necessary for purpose of protecting himself against the use of unlawful force”
+  * (1) Force justifiable if D subjectively believes it is "immediately necessary for purpose of protecting himself against the use of unlawful force"
   * (2)
     * (a) Force is NOT justifiable if:
       * (i) D knowingly resists lawful arrest